Summary

 While US equities have overshadowed their non-US counterparts for years, some of the long-standing drivers that supported this outperformance may be shifting.
 These are the three reasons we believe investors may want to pay attention to international equities:

-For more than a decade, US equities have overshadowed their non-US counterparts, driven, in part, by robust earnings growth, valuation expansion, and a strong US dollar.
+For more than a decade, US equities have overshadowed their non-US counterparts, driven, in part, by robust earnings growth, a strong US dollar, and valuation expansion.
 However, the global playing field may have begun to even out.

-Today, international equities are gaining ground and if the current environment is any indication of future returns, we think that these gains may be here to stay.
-As of April 2025, the MSCI EAFE Index outperformed the United States by the largest magnitude in more than thirty years (Exhibit 1).
+Today, international equities have gained ground, and if the current environment is any indication of future returns, we think that these gains may be here to stay.
+As of September 2025, the MSCI EAFE Index outperformed the United States on a year-to-date basis by the second-largest magnitude in more than 30 years (Exhibit 1).

 EXHIBIT 1